Nick-Ward83/CS5103-Project/README.md

 Big Number Computation-Nicholas Ward

-This project computes problems involving two very large numbers
+This project computes problems involving two very large numbers.
+Current computation features include addition and subtraction

 All functions are located within the CS5103.py Python file.
-Functions include:
+The tests cases are located in testCases.py Functions include:
 BigNumberComputation, which computes the numbers using either addition or subtraction Test Case 1: adds two very large numbers